3

 A major component of PASC are the mini-symposia, which is a two hour session focussed on a specific topic.
 Combining technical talks with panels, these enable world experts in a specific topic to connect with the wider PASC audience to discuss how these fields can be leveraged by the wider scientific computing community most effectively.

-The other mini-symposium is Riding the Cambrian explosion in hardware for scientific computing and this has been organised by the RISC-V, CGRA, and PETSc for CS-2 H&ES testbeds.
+The Riding the Cambrian explosion in hardware for scientific computing minisymposium has been organised by the RISC-V, CGRA, and PETSc for CS-2 H&ES testbeds.
 This session will focus on exploring the potential of the plethora of new hardware that is coming available (much of it driven primarily by AI workloads) for accelerating HPC applications.
-It will consist of talks by Teresa Cervero Garcia (Barcelona Supercomputing Centre) who is an expert on RISC-V and will be discussing the role of this technology in HPC, Artur Podobas (KTH) who is an expert on Coarse Grained Reconfigurable Architectures (CGRAs) and will be reflecting on whether these are likely to be usable for HPC, and Joseph Lee (EPCC) who has used the Cerebras CS-2 extensively and will be sharing his experiences.
+It will consist of talks by Teresa Cervero Garcia (Barcelona Supercomputing Centre) who is an expert on RISC-V and will be discussing the role of this technology in HPC, Justs Zarins (EPCC) who has been working heavily with the Cerebras CS-2 as part of the CGRA and PETSc on CS-2 ExCALIBUR projects, and lastly Mario Ruiz (AMD) who has worked heavily with AMD’s AI engines which are vectorised accelerators that are packaged with AMD CPUs and FPGAs.

-George Bisbas from the ExCALIBUR xDSL project will be giving a presentation in the Motif-Based Automated Performance Engineering for HPC mini-symposium about work done in this project enabling Devito to leverage the MLIR ecosystem.
-Describing how structured-grid based abstractions in Python are lowered to highly efficient parallel code, George will highlight the benefits that MLIR provides when it comes to sharing common compiler infrastructure and introduce the xDSL framework that lowers the barrier to entry in leveraging this compiler technology.
+George Bisbas from the ExCALIBUR xDSL project will be giving a presentation in the Motif-Based Automated Performance Engineering for HPC mini-symposium about work done in the xDSL project around enabling Devito and PSyclone to leverage the MLIR ecosystem.
+He will describe how structured-grid based abstractions in Python are lowered to highly efficient parallel code, George will highlight the benefits that MLIR provides when it comes to sharing common compiler infrastructure and introduce the xDSL framework that lowers the barrier to entry in leveraging this compiler technology.